aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Match is implemented as a function that takes two arguments: two Abstract Syntax Tree (AST) objects.
 The function "match" is "non-symmetric" i.e., the order of the arguments matters, the function cannot be expected to return the same result when the two arguments are swapped around.

+When comparing noun phrases, one of the arguments can be thought of as the "super-type" and the other can be regarded as the "sub-type" of the type comparison, to use some class-based programming jargon.
+For instance: when comparing the structure that represent the noun phrase "the cat" to the one that represents the noun phrase "the red cat", "match" will return a "positive result" if "the cat" is used as the first argument (in the "super-type" position), this is because "the red cat" is regarded as a special case of "the cat".

+Obviously, if the arguments are swapped around and "the red cat" takes the argument position reserved to the "super-type" the "match" function returns a "negative result" ("the cat" is obviously _not_ a special case of "the red cat").

+Used on noun phrases, the match function behaves very much like the "instanceof" operator of some object-oriented languages that produces a Boolean value based on the inheritance hierarchy of the operands.
+But what the match function actually returns is a mapping (an AST-to-AST dictionary), which is just empty in case of a "negative result".

-This is because one of the arguments is assumed to be the "super-type", and the other argument is assumed to be the "sub-type" of the comparison, to use some class-based programming jargon.
-Actually, the two arguments are not (as we have already hinted) limited to being noun phrases, they can be simple sentences, compound sentences, etc.
+This is because the two arguments of the match function are not (as we have already hinted to) limited to being noun phrases.
+They can be simple sentences, compound sentences, etc. The match function needs to return a mapping when comparing together two simple sentences (two Ideas), because the goal is to determine if the subject and the object of the more specific sentence (the "sub-type") can be substituted into the subject and object of the more general sentence (the "super-type").

-What the function match does is trying to see if there is a valid substitution of symbols that will

-// One is treated as

-// one is treated as

-// When any two syntactic elements are matched, one of them is treated as a
+It is also useful to allow different AST types to compare together, it makes sense for instance to able to compare a "genitive" noun phrase to an "implicit" phrase (they are treated as two different AST types as we have seen before).

+It may also make sense to compare a compound sentence (techically an "and expression" or an "or expression") to a simple sentence (an Idea).

+Syntactic matching plays a crucial role when the system needs to lookup the definition of an Idea.
+As we said, an Idea is the sort of AST that does not have an intrinsic meaning: it needs to be defined before it is used, and the Definitions are stored as a list in the Knowledge Base.
+Each Definition has two parts: a "definendum" (or left-hand side) and a "definition" (or "meaning", or right-hand side).

+When an Idea has to be executed, the system goes through the list of Definitions and attempts to match the Idea to a definendum.
+If the end of the list is reached and no suitable match was found, the system displays an error, telling the programmer that the verb or predicate they have attempted to use is not defined for the given kinds of arguments (it may be defined for others).

+If a suitable match is indeed found, then the search stops.
+The system takes the result of the match function (the dictionary or "mapping") and "plugs it into" the right-hand side of the Definition.
+To do this, a very simple function called "subst" is invoked.
+The function subst simply takes an "original AST" and an AST-to-AST dictionary, and substitues the keys of the dictionary with the values whenever it finds them on the "original AST" callings itself recursively.

+When subst is done, the new AST that it produces is executed, this is akin to running the body of a function.
+This argument passing strategy is similar to "pass by name", which we discussed in the chapter on programming languages.

-// "super-type"
+// sort by specificity
+A problem with this kind Definition lookup proceudre, is this: suppose that

 // syntactic matching